 Monthly rates for Mesa Spirit in peak season were about $900/month but we saw some discounted rates at around $750.
 Thousand Trails members with Trails Collection upgrade like us do not pay a nightly fee to stay here for up to two weeks at a time.
 Many of the residents here have annual sites which are billed differently.

-Being mostly semi-permanent or seasonal guests, Mesa Spirit does allow mail and packages to be deliveredy directly to your site.
+Being mostly semi-permanent or seasonal guests, Mesa Spirit RV Resort does allow mail and packages to be delivered directly to your site.
 We saw UPS, FedEX and USPS trucks driving around the resort every day, and we received many mail, FedEx and UPS deliveries during our stay.

-Mesa Spirit is a large RV Resort with mostly park models, geared toward 55+ year old snowbirds.
+Mesa Spirit RV Resort is a large park with mostly park models, geared toward 55+ year old snowbirds.
 While it’s not typical of the usual RV parks and campgrounds we stay in throughout the year, we felt very comfortable here and thoroughly enjoyed both times we visited.
 We like the many amenities, especially the hot tub at night, and appreciate being close to all of the amenities we needed.
 Staff and residents are all extremely friendly and helpful, and we would definitely return.